 In theory, performing publicly accessible research plays a crucial role in redistributing power within the hegemonic domain by democratizing access to knowledge and empowering diverse stakeholders with information needed to challenge existing power structures.
-However, public research
+However, public research – connect to land grants and continued focus on maintaining status quo, leaving out underserved and marginalized others…just because knowledge is there doesn’t mean all can access and just because institutions develop special programs for people doesn’t mean the institutional hegemony changes

 Unfortunately, the reality is that public institutions may rely on funding sources that can compromise this ideal, and the institutions themselves are built upon and can perpetuate inequality at every level.
 There are notable efforts correct these issues, but in practice there are many barriers for public research to serve its intended purposes.

-Many agricultural researchers may not see direct connections between their work and power domains(Table 1).Here we present thematic opportunities for agricultural researchers to envision how their work may integrate into a larger effort to address inequalities, and provide examples where their application resulted in a rebalancing of power in one or more domains.
+Many agricultural researchers may not see direct connections between their work and power domains because the influence of power-holders is so ubiquitous on the land grant university campuses where many of these researchers work; for example, Iowa State University College of Agriculture and Life Sciences meet with their advisors in Bayer Student Services wing of Curtiss Hall or may attend a lecture in the Iowa Farm Bureau Pavilion through the Bayer, and the college receives millions in endowments from transnational agribusiness (Table 1).
+Indeed, the ubiquitousness is what preserves and continues the hegemony of power imbalences … Here we present thematic opportunities for agricultural researchers to envision how their work may integrate into a larger effort to address inequalities, and provide examples where their application resulted in a rebalancing of power in one or more domains.

 Technical audits